National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 Intention, Limitations, and Provenance comprise concept set metadata.

 **_Intention_** communicates in sentences more than the name can.
 For instance, is the concept set intended to be "broad", and sensitive, to capture as many cases as possible, leaving to downstream analysts to winnow the set of patients down?
 Or is it "narrow", and specific?
 Is it meant to be definitional (these codes "mean" diabetes) or indicative (the codes tell me that you have diabetes, e.g., "retinopathy due to diabetes mellitus"; the codes suggest chronic lung disease, e.g., "infertility due to cystic fibrosis").
-"Intention" can also indicate whether the concept set has clinical manifestations or not (e.g., "Sickle Cell" indicates a genetic condition, but unclear if it’s homozygous or heterozygous, the former being clinical and the latter often not).
+"Intention" can also indicate whether the concept set has clinical manifestations or not (e.g., "Sickle Cell" indicates a genetic condition, but unclear if it's homozygous or heterozygous, the former being clinical and the latter often not).
 It is true that a later analyst will look through the list of codes, but having an explicit intention helps that analyst screen potential concept sets.

 **_Limitations_** communicates edge cases and caveats to the analyst.
 "Issues" communicates performance with the Enclave data.